carpentries/2017Merger/RFCs/RFC4.md

 ## For Discussion:

 Please add your comments on RFC1 to [this issue](#4).
-* Q1: Do you have any comments or suggestions on the role of staff in the context of Carpentries umbrella organisation?
+* Q1: Do you have any comments or suggestions on the role of staff in the context of The Carpentries (umbrella organisation)?
-* Q2: What do you see as the most urgent staffing priorities for the combined Carpentries organization?
+* Q2: What do you see as the most urgent staffing priorities for The Carpentries?